istio/istio.io/content/docs/tutorial/distributed-tracing-with-istio.md

 The Istio dashboard and the log database can show which microservice called which microservice, for example, `productpage` called `reviews`, and what was the latency of the call.
 However, it is not enough.
 You also want to know what happened during the whole call chain, in your case that `productpage` called `reviews` which in turn called `ratings`.
-You want the time it took to process each step in the chain and the latency of each call in the same chain.
+You want to know the time it took to process each step in the chain and the latency of each call in the same chain.

 To get data about a chain of calls between microservices, you need a [distributed tracing](https://microservices.io/patterns/observability/distributed-tracing.html) system.
 Istio comes